Things appear to be looking up for Norwegian Cruise Line Holdings Ltd. (NCLH)

 Sponsored

-The stock witnessed a 37.15% gain in the last 1 month and extending the period to 3 months gives it a 22.73%, and is 7.20% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.84% over the week and 5.71% over the month.
+The stock witnessed a 7.97% gain in the last 1 month and extending the period to 3 months gives it a 25.45%, and is -9.79% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.29% over the week and 5.55% over the month.

 Norwegian Cruise Line Holdings Ltd. (NCLH) Analyst Forecasts